DelinM/FancyBusinessBuzzWords/README.md

 ## C
 * Cycles
-  * "Good morning, thank you for keeping me updatedon the project.
-I don't have the cycles for you until this month, but I will try to get back to you as soon as possible."
+  * "Good morning, thank you for keeping me updated on the project, but I don't have the cycles for you until the end of this month."
 ## D
 * Deep Dive